Genkaku Picasso: Publication

-Viz Media translated the series into English and published its three volumes under the Shonen Jump imprint from November 2, 2010 to May 3, 2011.
+Viz Media translated the series into English and published its three volumes under the Shonen Jump imprint from November 2, 2010, to May 3, 2011.
 On March 27, 2012, Viz Media made the series available in digital format on its VizManga.com website and Viz Manga App for iOS.
-The series was also published in English by Australian publisher Madman Entertainment; in Italian by Star Comics, in French by Tonkam, and in Taiwanese by Tong Li Publishing.
+The series was also published in English by Australian publisher Madman Entertainment.

 Reception

 Genkaku Picasso was one of the four manga nominated by the Young Adult Library Services Association for its list of 2012 Great Graphic Novels for Teens; however, it was not entered into the final list.

 Lissa Pattillo of Anime News Network (ANN) found the design and visual presentation of the first volume impressive, but worried that the plot will become repetitive.
 Chris Kirby of Mania.com also praised the art and the allegorical depictions of inner states in the first volume but felt that Hikari and Chiaki are underdeveloped and "merely act as plot devices".
 Ain't It Cool News' Scott Green praised Furuya's "skill at rendering the surreal and transgressive", but felt that the characters' problems in the first volume are unrealistic but not strange enough to add to the surrealist nature of the work.

 Carlo Santos of ANN found the individual stories in the first volume gimmicky, but praised the different art-styles that Furuya uses and the series' surrealism and sense of humor; in his review of the second volume he continued to appreciate the art and the characters but found the stories "repetitive and trite".
 Santos nevertheless elected it one of the best manga published in the United States in 2011.
 Leroy Douresseaux concurred that the surreal drawings of the character's inner states are a highlight of the first volume; for the second volume he praised Furuya's "sharp" dialog and graphic storytelling.